 Pete Mason is a Special Education teacher living in Albany, NY with his dog Halley.
 He started PhanArt shortly after Phish’s final shows in 2004 as a way to preserve the legacy of the Phish community.
 With the help of friends (both old and new) he compiled, edited, laid out and oversaw the creation of a 400+ page book that is unlike any other, seeking to preserve the legacy of Phish fans through PhanArt.
 Pete has traveled across the country, visiting all 50 states in the process of seeing Phish and other bands.
-Pete is also the Editor NYSMusic.com, coaches youth soccer and continues to help the ever-expanding Phish Art community grow.
-Read a recent interview on Tom Marshall’s Under the Scales podcast.
+Pete is also the Editor NYSMusic.com and continues to help the ever-expanding Phish Art community grow.
+Listen to a recent interview on Tom Marshall’s Under the Scales podcast.

 His second book, PhanFood: From the Kitchen Pot to the Parking Lot is a collaboration with Taraleigh Silberberg (The Healthy Hippie).
 PhanFood is a collection of recipes from Phish fans and friends including appetizers, drinks, salads, healthy food, desserts and other delicious concoctions.
 PhanFood benefits the food pantry of Burlington, Vermont and the towns Phish plays in each tour.
 To order PhanFood, pick one up here.